microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

 Let's get started:
 * [Deploy the HL7 Ingest Platform](#ingest) if you have not already
 * You will need the following information to configure the HL72FHIR services
-   + The Client ID for the Service Client.
+   + The **Client ID for the Service Client**.
 You can get this from Secret in Key Vault deployed in [Challenge01](../Challenge01-AzureAPIforFHIR/ReadMe.md).
-   + The Client Secret for the Service Client.
+   + The **Client Secret for the Service Client**.
 You can get this from Secret in Key Vault deployed in [Challenge01](../Challenge01-AzureAPIforFHIR/ReadMe.md).
-   + The AAD Tenant ID for the Service Client.
+   + The **AAD Tenant ID for the Service Client**.
-   + The Audience for the Azure API for FHIR Server typically https://{name}azurehealthcareapis.com
+   + The **Audience for the Azure API for FHIR Server** typically https://{name}azurehealthcareapis.com
-* You will need the following information from the HL7 Ingest platform deployment (provided at the end of your Task #1 deployment):
+* You will need the following information from the HL7 Ingest platform deployment (**provided at the end of your Task #1 deployment**):
    + The resource group name created
    + The storage account name created
    + The service bus namespace created
    + The service bus destination queue name created
 * Open a shell or command window into the Azure CLI 2.0 environment
 * Switch to HL7Conversion subdirectory of this repo
-* Run the deployhl72fhir.bash script and follow the prompts
+* Run the **./deployhl72fhir.bash** script and follow the prompts

 * You should receive back an HL7 ACK message
    <center><img src="../images/challenge02-hl7convert.png" width="550"></center>
 * After successful deployment your converter pipeline is now tied to your ingest platform from above.
 * Go to Azure Portal, to the App Service in the target resource group created using deployhl72fhir.
-Click configuration and copy the API Key in CONVERSION_API_KEYS.
-Click overview and open the URL https://...azurewebsites.net, and paste the API Key in the popup and save.
-Click Load Template and choose ADT_A01.hbs.
-In the lower left window where the template has opened, change the type from transaction to batch.
+   * Click configuration and copy the API Key in CONVERSION_API_KEYS.
+   * Click overview and open the URL https://...azurewebsites.net, and paste the API Key in the popup and save.
+   * Click Load Template and choose ADT_A01.hbs.
+   * In the lower left window where the template has opened, change the type from transaction to batch.
 Azure API for FHIR doesn't support transaction as of now.
 Click Save.

 * The following resources in resource group names you provided above will be created:
    <center><img src="../images/challenge02-fhirhackhl7convert-resources.png" width="550"></center>